PROJECTS

 World Health Organization (WHO) global plan on dementia was announced on May 29, 2017.
 One of the plans is "Dementia: a public health priority".
 Our lab has focused on cognitive function and dementia epidemiologic research from 2007.
 Alzheimer's disease (AD) is the most common type of dementia and has no effective cure so far.
 Therefore, it is important to prevent AD before its onset.
 AD is a complex and multifactorial disease, and its onset is attributable to clinical factors, genetic susceptibility, lifestyle and environmental factors.
 Therefore, we are hoping to integrate these factors to predict AD risk at the preclinical phase or at the early stage of dementia (mild cognitive impairment) in order to facilitate early prevention.
 In addition, we also explore health issues related to the elderly (e.g., osteoporosis) and collaborated with Harvard School of Public Health for the prostate cancer research.
 Below is the introduction of these research.

-Taiwan Initiative for Geriatric Epidemiological Research (TIGER I: 2011-present; TIGER II: 2019-present)
+Taiwan Initiative for Geriatric Epidemiological Research (TIGER, 2011-present)

-This cohort study TIGER I recruited around 600 participants aged 65 and older at baseline (2011 - 2013).
-As follow-up time increased, participants loss to follow-up.
-Therefore, we started TIGER II from 2019-2021 and recruited another 600 older adults.
+This cohort study recruited around 600 participants aged 65 and older at baseline (2011 – 2013).
 This study focused on health related issues in the elderly, e.g., cognitive impairment, dementia, and functional change over time, etc. From baseline (2011-2013), follow-up has been started every two years.
 Various data have been collected in this study, which includes cognitive function, biospecimen, imaging data, and questionnaires (demographics, lifestyle, environment exposure, history of diseases and medications, etc.).
 Through the collaboration with physicians with different specialty (geriatrics, neurology, medical imaging, internal medicine, psychiatry and ophthalmology) and multidisciplinary experts (biostatistics, nutrition, environmental health, metabolomics and environmental spatiotemporal analyses, etc.), we have identify several important risk factors for dementia.
 Hope findings of this study will be helpful to early prevention of dementia.
-Findings related to this cohort, please refer to “Publications”.
+TIGER Cohort Profile and findings related to this cohort, please refer to “Publications”.

 DART: 2007-2011